amitkamble18/amitkamble18/README.md

 # 👋 Hi, I'm Amit Kamble

 ### 💻 Aspiring Software Developer | IT Enthusiast | Problem Solver

 Welcome to my GitHub profile!
-I'm passionate about building practical, user-friendly applications and continuously improving my skills in software development and IT technologies.
+I'm passionate about building practical, user‑friendly applications and continuously improving my skills in software development and IT technologies.

 ---